williambrunos/Data-Structures/README.md

 (variables) with a logical connection among them.
 We store an amount of variables and functions in one unique data structure.
-For these ADT's, the data is encapsuled, which means that we can add, remove or even have access to the content of the data with functions.
+For these ADT's, the data is encapsuled, which means that we can add, remove or even have access to the content of the data without calling functions.

+We are concerned on the implementation of the functions, not on the "how" they are done(specification).

+- Specification -> Headers and semantic -> headers of the functions
+- Implementation -> Algorithms -> Encapsuled -> Public Interface

 In C, the default method to implement a ADT is:

-* Create an archive with .h extension and declare the prototypes of the functions of the struct.
+* Create an archive with .h extension and declare the prototypes of the functions of the struct. -> **Specification**

-* Create an archive with .c extension with the same name of the .h and declare the struct and construct the functions that had been declared yet in the .h archive.
+* Create an archive with .c extension with the same name of the .h and declare the struct and construct the functions that had been declared yet in the .h archive. -> **Implementation**

 * Create an archive with .c extension to implement the structs and functions of the other archives.